-The Director Maritime Safety, as the delegate of the Safety Director, Transport Safety Victoria is empowered under s.
-224 of the Marine Safety Act 2010 to grant a Harbour Master's licence to a person who is deemed capable of performing the functions of a Harbour Master and meets the requirements determined by the Safety Director.
+Safe Transport Victoria, is empowered under s.
+224 of the Marine Safety Act 2010 to grant a Harbour Master's licence to a person who is deemed capable of performing the functions of a Harbour Master and meets the requirements of the Harbour Master determination.